skyblueutd/Paper/README.md

 https://arxiv.org/abs/1705.09792

 It is a very simple neural network in complex numbers.
-I think it has more significant importance in electrical magnitude wave world rather than video/speech analysis since EM wave is a universe of complex variable functions.
+I think it has more significant importance in electrical magnitude wave world rather than video/speech analysis since EM wave is an universe of complex variable functions.

 2020:
 Maybe Graph Neural Networks.
 Let’s see.